mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 - `T` is an array, and so the
   [Mapped Type](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html)
   type `{ [key in keyof T]: Wrapped<T[key]> }` is also an array.
-  It looks a little funny that you can make a an array or typle type with curly brace `{ }` notation, but it works.
+  It looks a little funny that you can make an array or tuple type with curly brace `{ }` notation, but it works.
   There is some documentation of this behavior in old TypeScript [release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html).